 Filip assigned close friend and well known Croatian artist, Nikola Vudraga to create a few pieces for his new domain.
 The sculpture of a head overlooks the main restaurant area while a mouth sits on the wall around the corner in a more intimate space, one great for an intimate meeting.

 There are 69 seats and the entire concept revolves around the numbers 3, 6 and 9.

-Since I am sober and unfortuantely cannot share a bottle of local Croatian wine with my husband, I ask for a non alcoholic drink and tell the waiter to surprise me.
+Since I am sober and unfortunately cannot share a bottle of local Croatian wine with my husband, I ask for a non-alcoholic drink and tell the waiter to surprise me.
 My husband says that he’ll have whatever I’m having.
 We were pleasantly surprised when a fresh orange, grapefruit and ginger drink arrived to our table and would go to compliment our meals nicely.
 It may sound boring to you however, I am always happy for another suggestion to my usual sparkling water.

 Chef Filip Horvat is pedantic about using only the freshest local produce that he personally sources each morning at Zagreb’s Dolac Market.

 I was very curious about the black ink squid risotto with creamed potatoes on top, the presentation was something I’d never come across before in Croatia.
 The squid was fresh and tender while the jelly-like creamed potatoes complemented the entire dish nicely without interfering with the flavours.

 My husband was more curious about the tuna ice cream, yes, tuna ice cream.
 WTF?

 “He’s taken two things that I love eating in Croatia, tuna and ice cream and fused them together,” my husband says.
 And judging by his silence and facial expressions, he’s thoroughly impressed.